Episode 2: Warning: Graphic Content

 He'll call for a tow from his sister's house.
 Will the Royal Canadian Mounted Police try to mess around with him?
 Brandi will have a field day!
 It's funny how she always puts him down for selling pot but her friends, and even husband, call on a regular basis to stock up.
 Leo is still disoriented as he looks around to see stuff strewn across all the lawns.
 It's as if...ahhh….who knows.

 He wonders what Archie would say.
-He takes out a little bottle of sanitizer from his pocket and slathers his hands, then grabs his guitar and suitcase from the car.
+He knows his pal wouldn't take umbrage at all this but only because Archie doesn't know what umbrage means.
+Leo quickly takes out a little bottle of sanitizer from his pocket and slathers his hands.
+He grabs his guitar and suitcase from the car.

 He doesn't know why, but his two boys cross his mind.
 Just for a second.
 There….they're gone.
 Let's resume…..